bhaveshbalachandran/pwn.college-Bhavesh/3.Comprehending Commands/4_grepping_for_a_needle_in_a_haystack.md

 ```

 ## What I Learned
-grep PATTERN file searches a file for lines containing PATTERN and
+'grep pattern' searches a file for lines containing pattern and
 prints matching lines.
 Use a unique substring of the flag as the search term to reliably locate the flag.
 grep is far faster and more practical than manually scanning very large files.